khssnv/freertos_mqtt_robonomics_example/README.md

 ![Sending](images/send.svg)

 In our example we use AIRA cloud deployment available by public IP address and domain name assigned.
-On AIRA instance we receive with [Sensors Connectivity](https://wiki.robonomics.network/docs/sensors-connectivity/).
+On AIRA instance we setup `mosquitto` MQTT broker and subscribe to `/freertos_mqtt_robonomics_example/98:F4:AB:72:23:C4` topic to get messages from MQTT.
-Please check Sensors Connectivity package documentation describes how to forward data to Robonomics network in IPFS or Roboonmics on Substrate Datalog.
-Here we setup output to IPFS.
+Then we pass messages to `robonomics io` writer by pipe.

 ![Receiving](images/recv.svg)

-Now data available in Robonomics Network and we can read it with Robonomics IO utility.
+Now data available in Robonomics Network and we can read it with `robonomics io` again.

 Firmware
 --------

 We use [ESP-MQTT sample application with TCP transport](https://github.com/espressif/esp-idf/tree/master/examples/protocols/mqtt/tcp) as a basis.
-We only modify `main/app_main.c` for UART connection to the sensor, SNTP time synchronizatin and periodic MQTT publisher routine.
+We only modify `main/app_main.c` for UART connection to the sensor, SNTP time synchronization and periodic MQTT publisher routine.
+If you are trying to repeat the project, and it's your first ESP IDF based project, at first please follow [Espressif's ESP-IDF Programming guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step) introduction in order to familiarize with firmware operations like configuration, build and upload with `idf.py` tool.

 ### Wi-Fi Configuration

 In order to communicate with AIRA instance deployed in cloud, our microcontroller requires Internet connection.
 We use ESP32's Wi-Fi for it.
 Espressif provides utilities to configure on-board Wi-Fi.
-You may find more on how to configure ESP32 development environment on your system in [Espressif's ESP-IDF Programming guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step).
 In our example we use development environment with Ubuntu 20.04 GNU/Linux.
 To configure Wi-Fi we go to project folder and run SDK configuration tool.